bidmachine/BidMachine-Android-admob-adapter/example_ad_manager/README.md

     // Append BidMachine BannerRequest to AdManagerAdRequest
     BidMachineUtils.appendRequest(adRequestBuilder, bannerRequest);

-    // Create new AdView instance and load AdManagerAdView adManagerAdView = new AdManagerAdView(this);
+    // Create new AdView instance and load it AdManagerAdView adManagerAdView = new AdManagerAdView(this);
     adManagerAdView.setLayoutParams(new ViewGroup.LayoutParams(ViewGroup.LayoutParams.MATCH_PARENT,
                                                                ViewGroup.LayoutParams.MATCH_PARENT));